analizo/analizo/HACKING.md

 Don't bother changing the AUTHORS file.
 It's automatically generated as part of the release process.
 See the dist.ini for more information.

+# Repository branches

+- `main` - is the stable branch with the latest released version
+- `dev` - is the development branch not yet released, unstable

 # Sending patches

 Send the patches to the Analizo mailing list: analizo@googlegroups.com (see